maliahavlicek/what2do2day/README.md

 - Easily know where an event they are interested in is located
 - Join an event of interest
 - See how many others are interested in an event
-- Receive a notification about an event they've joined
+- Receive notification about an event they've joined
 - Receive updates about events they've joined

 What2do2day helps the customer meet these goals because: